Endava/BEEQ/packages/beeq-icons/README.md

-# Bee-Q Icons: Custom plugin for downloading the icon SVGs
+# BEEQ Icons: Custom plugin for downloading the icon SVGs

 The `generate:icons` local executor will download the SVG files from the [Phosphor icons library](https://phosphoricons.com/) and place them into the Bee-Q assets.